 People with this Gift:

-- Focus on changing lives by helping others understand the Bible better
+- Focus on life transformation, helping others understand the Bible in a way that leads to personal change.

 Bible References